PowerDNS/pdns/pdns/recursordist/docs/appendices/EOL.rst

 Older releases are marked end of life and receive no updates at all.
 Pre-releases do not receive immediate security updates.

-The currently supported release train of the PowerDNS Recursor is 5.2.
+The currently supported release train of the PowerDNS Recursor is 5.3.

+PowerDNS Recursor 5.2 will only receive critical updates and will be End of Life one year after PowerDNS Recursor 5.3 was released.

 PowerDNS Recursor 5.1 will only receive critical updates and will be End of Life one year after PowerDNS Recursor 5.2 was released.

-PowerDNS Recursor 5.0 will only receive critical updates and will be End of Life one year after PowerDNS Recursor 5.1 was released.

-PowerDNS Recursor 4.0 through 4.9, 3.x, and 2.x are End of Life.
+PowerDNS Recursor 5.0, 4.x, 3.x, and 2.x are End of Life.

 Note: Users with a commercial agreement with PowerDNS.COM BV or Open-Xchange can receive extended support for releases which are End Of Life.
 If you are